sivamovva/TennisEDA/README.md

 # TennisEDA
 Exploratory data analysis of Tennis data

 Acknowledgement for data source: Jeff Sackmann's github repository where there are a library of tennis data sets at various levels of granularity.
 Licensed under Creative Commons Attribution.
-Thank you Jeff.
+Thank you Jeff and collaborators.

 Figuring out if I can glean any insights in the Federer-Djokovic matchup.
 Their H2H record ended up really close, and they played a lot of matches (>50), so there could be some real patterns.
+Once I do this, eventually want to scale this to all professional tennis matches.

 datasets of interest: